SkimJazz/CA_T1A1_workbook/readme.md

-## Q2 	**Define** the features of the following technologies that are essential in terms of the development of the internet:❓
+## Q2:	**Define** the features of the following technologies that are essential in terms of the development of the internet:
  - packets
  - IP addresses (IPv4 and IPv6)
  - routers and routing